redis-developer/introducing-redis-talk/README.md

 $ docker-compose up -d
 ```

 Then connect to Redis on `localhost` port `6379`, for example using [RedisInsight](https://redis.com/redis-enterprise/redis-insight/).
+You can also use RedisInsight directly by pointing your browser at `http://localhost:8001`.

 When you're finished using Redis: